Our cherished family recipes, served with love ❤️

 Adobo Boy is a Filipino-American, family-owned restaurant built on food, culture, and community.
 Named after our son Redd — the ultimate adobo fan — our restaurant is a reflection of our family’s journey and our love for sharing Filipino cuisine the way it’s meant to be experienced: around the table, together.

 Our story began in December 2023 as a small ghost kitchen.
 After closing that chapter in March 2025, we took a leap of faith — operating a food truck while building a space that truly represents who we are.
-In December 2025, we opened our first brick-and-mortar location, a place we’re proud to finally call home.
+On December 1st, 2025, we opened our first brick-and-mortar location, a place we’re proud to finally call home.

 Our menu rotates thoughtfully, highlighting classic Filipino dishes alongside seasonal offerings.
 Lunch features quick, comforting rice bowls, while dinner invites you to slow down and enjoy a full Filipino dining experience.
 Saturdays are reserved for Filipino breakfast, and on select evenings we host Kamayan Feasts — a communal, hands-on dining experience by reservation.
 We also gather regularly for monthly community events that celebrate culture, food, and connection.